quietly-turning/Lua-For-SM5/_Examples/Arbitrary-Input.md

 	GameButton = string,

 	-- The player that the controller is mapped to, or nil.
+	-- "PlayerNumber_P1" or "PlayerNumber_P2"
+	-- or nil if the event wasn't mapped to either player.
 	PlayerNumber = PlayerNumber,

 	-- The game controller this event was mapped to.